 Diskin Cider

-Diskin Cider, located in Wedgewood-Houston, is a hard cider company that bridges the gap between wine and beer with its fresh and flavorful sweet cider.
+Diskin Cider is a hard cider company that bridges the gap between wine and beer with its fresh and flavorful sweet cider.
 They have a handful of monthly events, offer a seasonal food menu, and private venue rentals.
 The 8,000 square foot warehouse space includes their tasting room, event space, outdoor patio, and full in-house cider production.

 Neighborhood: Wedgewood-Houston